 Healthcare fraud may involve defrauding private or public health insurers.
 The two public healthcare insurers are Medicaid and Medicare.
 Both patients and healthcare providers may be the perpetrators of healthcare fraud.
 Doctors, Pharmacists, and other medical professionals are often the targets of criminal investigations.
 A doctor may be suspected of billing for unneeded procedures or overcharging patients.
 They may also be suspected of filing duplicate claims for services that were already rendered or billing for non-covered services as if they were covered services.
 Any of these actions means that the medical professional may be held responsible for or perpetrating the crime of healthcare fraud.

 Federal Authorities Efforts to Shut down Healthcare Fraud Results in Arrest of Five New York Medical Providers

-Additionally, anesthesiologist Dr. Anna Steiner has been accused of playing a role in an alleged $17.4 million scheme involving kickbacks paid in return for prescribing prescription medication and medical equipment and ordering diagnostic tests, all seemingly unnecessary or ordered without a doctor’s consultation.
+Additionally, an anesthesiologist has been accused of playing a role in an alleged $17.4 million scheme involving kickbacks paid in return for prescribing prescription medication and medical equipment and ordering diagnostic tests, all seemingly unnecessary or ordered without a doctor’s consultation.
 Dr. Steiner has been charged with healthcare fraud and conspiracy to commit healthcare fraud.